 CSCS Practice Test – Working at heightsby admin on October 4th, 2011 in CSCS Mock Test | 51 Comments

-If you think you’re confident on how to work safely at height give our CSCS practice test a try, there are ten mock test questions and only answer is correct.
+If you think you’re confident on how to work safely at height give our CSCS practice test a try, there are ten mock test questions and only one answer is correct for each question.
 Good Luck.

 1. How many points of contact should you have with a ladder at all times?

 2. What should you do to make sure your ladder doesn’t slip?

 a.
 Place a piece of wood to stop it

 b.
 Have someone hold both rails at all times